noxabellus/slotmap/readme.md

 ### Freelist

 The *freelist* is referred to here as a "pseudo linked list" because it is implemented by repurposing the `index` field of `Slot`.
-When a slot becomes free, its old *value*'s `index` is overwritten with the index of the next slot in the *freelist*, if there is one.
-Because there is no `NULL` for unsigned indices, the *freelist* tail is tracked, to avoid misinterpreting *value* indices as *freelist* indices
+When a slot becomes free, its old *value* `index` is overwritten with the index of the next slot in the freelist, if there is one.
+Because there is no `NULL` for unsigned indices, the *freelist* tail is tracked, to avoid misinterpreting value indices as freelist indices

 ### Behavior